310mc/https-310mc.github.io-tl/source/_posts/management_story/midori.md

 {% endbubble %}

 {% bubble Midori %}
-I don’t hate it, but I don’t love it, either…
+I don’t dislike it, but I don’t love it, either…

 Why do I have to play basketball in my club *and* during class, too… *Sigh*… I wanna die…
 {% endbubble %}